vinylourson/QotdToSms/README.md

 # QotdToSms
 ## Description

-A (simple) script to send a Quote of The Day via SMS using the French mobile operator "Free Mobile" sms notification option.
+<abbr title=”Quote of The Day To Sms”>QotdToSms</abbr> is either a bash or python script to send a Quote of The Day via SMS using the French mobile operator "Free Mobile" sms notification option.

 It means this can only work if you have a suscribed one of the two plans available at http://mobile.free.fr

 That being said, if you're one of the greedy french people who chose to use the *young* and *not very mature*, but **promising**, Free Mobile network, then you'll be able to activate the sms notifications through the web console (once authenticated on http://mobile.free.fr).

-Once the option is activated, you'll need to retrieve the credentials on the option page that will be used in the script.
-These credentials will have you authenticated on Free Mobile servers (basically, the result will be that you'll get the Quote of The Day on your mobile phone from your phone number).
+Once the option is activated, you'll be able to retrieve the credentials on the option page that will be used in the script.
+These credentials will have you authenticated on Free Mobile servers (basically, the result of using one of the script below will be that you'll get a Quote of The Day on your mobile phone and from your phone number).

 ## Installation

+### Bash Version (QotdToSms.sh)

 This script works on any unix-like system, as long as bash, curl and fortunes are available.